montasser-belleh/Youtube-Video-Downloader-Converter/README.md

     * convert a video to mp3 format
 This is written as an alternative to websites like  flvto or youtube2mp3 , you can run it in your terminal or in any other python interopreter .

+# You only need
+moviepy ( sudo pip install moviepy ) pytube version 6.4.2 ( you can install it with this sudo python -m pip2 install pytube==6.4.2 )

 # Usage